-172BUG Installed User Code Installed
+16 15 172BUG Installed User Code Installed

+GPI7 User-definable User-definable

+GPI6 User-definable User-definable

+GPI5 - User-definable User-definable

-User-definable User-definable
+GPI4 User-definable User-definable

-In=Flash, out=EPROM In=Flash, out=EPROM
+GPI3 8 7 In=Flash, out=EPROM In=Flash, out=EPROM

-Refer to 172BUG manual User-definable
+GPI2 Refer to 172BUG manual User-definable

-Refer to 172BUG manual User-definable
+GPI1 - Refer to 172BUG manual User-definable

-Refer to 172BUG manual User-definable
+GPI0 Refer to 172BUG manual User-definable

+2 1

+0

 On the MVME172, either flash memory or the PROM socket can be selected as the primary ROM bank with a jumper.
 Typically, Motorola ships the MVME172 with a PROM containing 172Bug and with 172Bug residing in flash.
 The 172Bug includes a facility for reprogramming flash, but it must run from the PROM (as the primary bank), not flash, to operate properly.
-All MVME172 BLSs include a RomBug image to put in flash and an EPROM that can be installed onto the board in socket XU2.
+All MVME172 BLSs include a RomBug image to put in flash or programmed to an EPROM that can be installed onto the board in socket XU2.